-- Small reddish bumps on your skin that are surrounded by blisters
+- Small reddish bumps on your skin, surrounded by blisters.

-- Papular eruptions or areas of your skin with raised or flat patches that may be inflamed
+- Papular eruptions or areas of your skin with raised or flat patches.
+The area may also become inflamed.

-- Small red bumps or welts on your skin that’s in a line or a zigzag pattern
+- Small red bumps or welts on your skin that are in a line or a zigzag pattern.

-- Small spots of blood on your bedding, from bedbug bites.
-These are often dried or stained onto your sheets or bed clothing.
+- Small spots of dry blood stains on your bedding, from bed bug bites.

 More severe reactions to bed bug bites